 Study Participant or Other Individual who Wishes to Report a Concern or Complaint: Please fill out and submit the Research Concerns and Complaints Reporting Form for Participants or Other Individual to share your concern or complaint with the IRB Office.

-Researcher/Principal Investigator/Study Investigator who Wishes to Report a Concern or Complaint by a Study Participant or Other Individual: Please fill out and submit the Research Concerns and Complaints Reporting Form for Researcher to share concern or complaint brought to your attention by a participant or other individual that you have resolved.
+Researcher/Principal Investigator/Study Investigator who Wishes to Report a Concern or Complaint by a Study Participant or Other Individual: Please fill out and submit the Research Concerns and Complaints Reporting Form for Researchers to share concern or complaint brought to your attention by a participant or other individual that you have resolved.

 You must report any significant complaint or concern to the IRB as soon as possible.
 A complaint or concern is significant if it may adversely impact a participant's or a potential participant's safety, rights or welfare.
 Additionally, any complaint/concern that requires a change to the study protocol or consent form is considered significant.